|Divide by five||$57,780|

 |Bridge benefit||No indexing on your bridge benefit.||Same indexing as the lifetime pension.|

-- If your pension began before January 1, 2021, the full 2.1 per cent will be applied to the lifetime portion of your pension
+- If your pension began before January 1, 2022, the full 4.9% will be applied to the lifetime portion of your pension

 How is the change in CPI calculated?